bosonprotocol/BPIPs/content/BPIP-4.md

 **Steps:**
   1. Seller creates an Offer in BP (with quantity = 1) [tx]
-  2. Seller Funds the Seller Pool [tx]
+  2. Seller funds the Seller Pool [tx]
   3. Seller preMints the offer voucher [tx] <br>
        *Note that we will adapt BV to not call commitToPreMintedOffer when transferring the voucher if offer has price discovery enabled (transfer will happen internally when a buyer calls commitToOffer)*
   4. Seller chooses an external auction protocol of their preference, External Protocol (EP)
   5. Seller creates an auction on the EP.<br>
   6. Seller gives permission for EP to transfer the voucher
   7. buyer approves BP to transfer exchange token
-  8. Buyer calls `commitToOffer` passing the bid price, the EP address as validator and the EP bid function encoded as the proof.<br>
+  8. Buyer calls `commitToOffer` passing the bid price, the EP address as priceDiscoveryContract and the EP bid function encoded as the priceDiscoveryData.<br>
-      * BP call proof on EP contract (validator address)
+      * BP call priceDiscoveryData on EP contract (priceDiscoveryContract address)
       * Check if protocol received the BV, otherwise reverts (the bid failed)
       * BP transfers the received voucher to the buyer
-      * BP checks its own balance to see if the validator returned some funds beyond BV and forwards extra funds to the buyer
+      * BP checks its own balance to see if the priceDiscoveryContract returned some funds beyond BV and forwards extra funds to the buyer
       * Transfer minimal required funds from the seller into the escrow

 #### An example of a multi-instance Offer (i.e, quantity > 1). <br>